yang573/sbml/README.md

 # sbml
 An SML-like language implemented using Python and PLY (Python Lex-Yacc)

-This was part of a programming languages class taken during during my sophomore spring semester
+This was part of a programming languages class taken during my sophomore spring semester

 Usage:
 ```